-A test generator should produce inputs exercising different language features, by which one can expect to reach different paths in the language processor [10].
+A test generator should produce inputs exercising different language features, by which one can expect to reach different paths in the language processor [11].
 Essentially, 100% precision can be reached by always producing the same, small input.
-To validate that ISLa generates diverse and thus interesting inputs, we compute their accumulated k-path coverage [10], assessing how many paths in the grammar of length k are present in a derivation tree.
+To validate that ISLa generates diverse and thus interesting inputs, we compute their accumulated k-path coverage [11], assessing how many paths of length k in the grammar are present in a derivation tree.
 The higher the k-path coverage, the higher the diversity.

 The "Diversity" column in Table 2 shows the percentage of accumulated 3- and 4-paths during a one-hour run per all 3/4-paths in the grammar.
-For example, generating Scriptsize-C programs from the grammar only achieves 48% coverage, while we cover 66% of all 3/4-paths when adding the "no-redef" and "def-use" constraints.
+For example, generating XML documents from the grammar only achieves 66% coverage, while we cover 91% of all 3/4-paths when adding all three constraints.
 We only count valid inputs accepted by the program under test.